Reading Railroad GE U30C #6300 . Hamburg . Pennsylvania . Watercolor . 14" x 20"

 that they were built using the older U28C bodies.
 The Reading U-Boats were first deployed at the head of heavy ore drags, along my old stomping

 grounds... on Reading's Bethlehem Branch.
-In 1976 these units were painted "Premier Blue" and entered into service with CONRAIL until their
+In 1976 these units were painted "Premier Blue" and entered into service with CONRAIL (CR) until their

 RDG #6300 was reacquired from GE, by the Reading Railroad Technical & Historical Society... repainted to it's original RDG Yellow & Green